docker-hy/docker-hy.github.io/data/part-1/section-6.md

 Clone, fork or download a project from [https://github.com/docker-hy/material-applications/tree/main/example-backend](https://github.com/docker-hy/material-applications/tree/main/example-backend).

-Create a Dockerfile for the project (example-backend) and give a command so that the project runs in a docker container with port 8080 published.
+Create a Dockerfile for the project (example-backend).
+Start the container with port 8080 published.

 When you start the container and navigate to [http://localhost:8080/ping](http://localhost:8080/ping) you should get a "pong" as response.